holyspiritomb/libby-userscript/README.md

 # Goodreads Libby Userscript

-Userscript that will search for the book you are looking at on Goodreads across all your libby libraries.
+Userscript that will search for the book you are looking at on Goodreads and Amazon across all your Libby libraries with cards.
 Forked from [Dylancyclone](https://github.com/Dylancyclone/goodreads-libby-userscript).

 ## Installation